maboroshin/translation/TranslationPlatform.md

 ## Privacy Issues

 **Good case**

 [Crowdin](https://crowdin.com/page/security) claims to be ISO certified and compliant with the EU General Data Protection Regulation (GDPR).
 And Recording of terminal movements, use the encryption, security systems.

-[Transifex](https://www.transifex.com/legal/security/) claims on compliance with privacy laws, access control, encryption, and ISO certification of email communications.
+[Transifex](https://www.transifex.com/legal/security/) claims on compliance with privacy laws, access control, encryption, and ISO certification of e-mail communications.

-In 2019, I found someone's email address on WebTranslateIt (payware).
+In 2019, I found someone's e-mail address on WebTranslateIt (payware).
 When I contacted WebTranslateIt, I received a friendly reply.
-After another day or so, I received an email that resolved the problem.
-It said that the program had been improved so that the email address would not be published.
+After another day or so, I received an e-mail that resolved the problem.
+It said that the program had been improved so that the e-mail address would not be published.
 I was surprised at the good experience.

 **Bad case**

-In Weblate, The user agrees that his/her email address to the commit will be published.
+In Weblate, The user agrees that his/her e-mail address to the commit will be published.
 It is not in the code, it is embedded in the comments of each commit on GitHub.
-So I using a Weblate-only email address.
+So I using a Weblate-only e-mail address.
 For example, search for the following search terms : `Weblate commit "Co-authored-by"` .
-You will see that someone's name and email address are publicly available.
+You will see that someone's e-mail address are publicly available.
 We are lucky that most pages on GitHub are not cached.
 But You can discover by opening each commit on GitHub.

 Weblate has the following [Legal Terms](https://hosted.weblate.org/legal/):
 > Your name and e-mail address is used in VCS commits, it will stay there indefinitely.